Quick Details

 Experience Awe-Inspiring Moments in Portugal’s Oldest City

-Imagine wandering through streets where Roman legions once walked, hearing church bells echo through centuries-old squares, and standing before the Baroque staircases of Bom Jesus — a sanctuary so beautiful it makes you stop, breathe, and simply take it all in.
+Walk streets where Roman legions once marched, hear church bells echo across centuries-old squares, and stand before the Baroque staircases of Bom Jesus, a sanctuary so beautiful it makes you stop and simply take it in.
+This is a warm, personal journey through Braga with a local guide who shares stories and hidden corners you’d never find alone.

 1. Braga’s Historic Heart